Guide: Magento 2 vs X-Cart 5 [Real Customer Experience]

 All in all, for what our customer was looking for, they’re estimated to save almost $300,000 in their first year, and about $270,000 in the second year with X-Cart.
 Don’t believe us?
 Look at the numbers:

-Note: The prices may vary based on the project type and clients’ needs.
-However, the total will never be higher than the one of Magento, regardless of the amount of customizations, added features, and services.
+Note: The prices may vary based on the project type and customization needs.
+However, our project pricing is designed to grow with you and be flexible to you and your budget, so it’ll never be as expensive as working with another platform, regardless of the amount of customizations, added features, and services.

 What did this do for their business?